 Can’t Find Bed Bugs but Have Bites

-You had those bites the previous night, and then you have seen a number of cylindrical-shaped insects all over your living space.
+You had those bites the previous night.
+Then you’ve seen several cylindrical-shaped insects all over your living space.
 Before you freak out, relax a bit.
-Some other bugs look like bedbugs and are mistaken for bedbugs.
-German cockroach nymphs, for instance, look a lot like bedbugs but in reality, they are not bedbugs.
-Bedbugs have an oval shape and are shorter in length while the German cockroach nymphs have a cylindrical shape.
-Of course, the two insects are active at night and are mostly found in harbor ages, but cockroaches are usually around moisture and food.
-If you do not see these insects around your bed or couch, then they are likely not bedbugs.
+Some other bugs look like bedbugs and are often mistaken.
+German cockroach nymphs, for instance, look a lot like bedbugs, but in reality, they’re not.
+Bedbugs have an oval shape and shorter length.
+In contrast, German cockroach nymphs have a cylindrical shape.
+Of course, the two insects are active at night.
+Both are also primarily found in harborages.
+Except, cockroaches are usually around moisture and food.
+If you don’t see these insects around your bed or couch, then they’re likely not bedbugs.

-Bedbugs hardly bit anyone around their ankles.
-However, if you can’t find bedbugs but have bites around your ankles and you have pets then, it is probably some other insect giving you problems.
-It could be a flea infestation that you are mistaking for bedbug infestation.
+Bedbugs hardly bite anyone around their ankles.
+However, if you can’t find bedbugs but have bites near your feet around your ankles, it may be another insect.
+If you have pets, it can possibly be a flea infestation giving you problems.

-If you have spotted bugs that have wings, you can relax because bedbugs do not have wings.
-You may be confusing carpet beetles for bedbugs because they are in your bedroom, but carpet beetles have noticeable wings.
+If the insects you see have wings, you can relax because they’re not bedbugs.
+You may be confusing carpet beetles for bedbugs because they’re in your bedroom.
+However, carpet beetles have noticeable wings.

 If you can’t find bedbugs but have bites all over the lower half of your body, it could be flea bites.
-A pet may have brought in the fleas, and they are the ones giving you those bites.
+A pet may have brought in the fleas, and they’re the ones giving you those bites.

-Often, if you can’t find bedbugs but have bites, you do not have a bedbug problem.
-Bedbugs are easily noticed, and if you have them, you will definitely see them.
+Often, if you can’t find bedbugs but have bites, they’re not your problem.
+Bedbugs are easily noticed, and if you have them, you’ll definitely see them.